* European shares mixed, off highs; Germany gets data boost

 * Bunds edge up, gold and oil extend gains

 By David Gaffen

-NEW YORK, March 11 (Reuters) - Major world equity markets were mildly negative on Tuesday, the euro edged down and gold rose as traders kept an eye on tensions between Ukraine and Russia and the pace of growth in China.
+NEW YORK, March 11 (Reuters) - Major world equity markets were mostly steady on Tuesday, the euro edged down and gold rose as traders kept a wary eye on tensions between Ukraine and Russia and the pace of growth in China.

 Markets have taken a break from recent volatile trading, and moves in most major stock markets were relatively muted.
-An index of global stocks slipped, while the benchmark U.S. S&P 500 was lower as well.
+An index of global stocks was trading around break even, while the benchmark U.S. S&P 500 nudged higher.

 Economic figures were limited on Tuesday.
 A sharp fall in wholesale sales surprised investors and led to a buildup in inventories in January, particularly in autos and machinery stocks.
 Wholesale inventories rose 0.6 percent.
 This is a positive for first-quarter growth, though economists expect the weak sales figure to be reversed.

 The euro fell against the dollar and the yen on Tuesday after European Central Bank (ECB) Vice President Vitor Constancio told investors that they may have missed the message on policy that rates are set to remain accommodative for some time to come.